+"For example, our Central Tuberculosis Clinic is located in Winnipeg, and a large proportion of the thousands of people who go through this Clinic annually are from the Winnipeg area.
 "For years the school children in Winnipeg, particularly those in the high school grades, have been tested annually for tuberculosis.
 This policy also includes all the university students.